satakagi/IR-imaging-of-galaxies-under-light-pollution/Equipments.md

 ![Red to IR pass filters](imgs/IR640.jpg)

 As red to near-infrared pass filters, the author uses the dielectric interference type filters that have recently come on the market because of their sharp characteristics and high transmittance.
 Another similar filter is SVBONY's [SV183 IR Pass 685nm](https://www.svbony.com/sv183-filter/), although it blocks H-alpha band.
 On the other hand, the classic and cheaper dye-based IR pass filters could also be used.
+Some examples are [Lumicon](https://www.highpointscientific.com/lumicon-1pt25in-night-sky-hydrogen-alpha-ha-filter-lf3085) and [Optolong's](http://www.optolong.com/cms/document/detail/id/118.html) Night Sky Ha Filter.

 ## Optical Tube Assemblies